simkatti/RAG-Based-Sales-Data-Analysis/README.md

 # RAG-Based Sales Data Analysis (under construction)
 This is a course project for University of Helsinkis master level course 'Data Warehousing and Business Intelligence'.
 This project is a RAG system that uses a sales data set from Kaggle.
-The app works by having s a integrated local LLM that answers users questions about sales, trends, patterns and insight.
+The app works by having a integrated local LLM that answers users questions about sales, trends, patterns and insight.

 #### Components:
 * `main.py` - main component that includes RAG framework and user chat